-Where a student is receiving a maintained rate of Living Allowance under the provisions set out in 72.2.8, s/he does not qualify for Remote Area Allowance.
+Where a student is receiving a maintained rate of Living Allowance under the provisions set out in 72.2.8, they do not qualify for Remote Area Allowance.

 79.3 Usual Place of Residence

 A student's or Australian Apprentice's usual place of residence is the area where they normally live, sleep and eat.